drkstardragon/NMM/Not Medieval Mod Readme 2022August18.txt

 Magejosh - Kindly supported background development, such as Biome modification, xml updates, loading screen and Escape Menu logo/hyperlinking. mplogue - Kindly provided custom Prefabs that match the theme of the NMM.
 POI creator extraordinaire.
 Laz Man - Custom Quests that incorporate crafting, placement, and defense.
 An eclectic type of challenge.
-KhaineGB - Thank you for sharing Lockable Inventory Slots for mod use.
+KhaineGB - Thank you for sharing Lockable Inventory Slots for mod use and 60 Slot Backpack.
 Guppycur - Kindly provided resources, and a venue for the NMM development.
 Thank Guppycur for the Water Buckets to put out the fires.
 Darkstardragon - NMM Creator and Overseer.
 Bought and brought all entities, and some models, into the NMM along with a host of other critical tasks.
 Compo Pack Team - Kindly allowed 'Medieval' type Prefab submissions to support the NMM.
 Stallionsden brought them all together into tiled Medieval townships.
 (Full list below)